SheCodesAustralia/workshopcontent/content/html_and_css/4_structure/1_planning.md

 Ok, before we get too carried away, let's do some planning.

-There are several new elements that we are going to be looking at, they are:
+There are several new elements that we are going to be looking at.
+They are:

 - header
 - nav